 Hidden Springs Lavender Farm, Skilman

-For over 11 years Hidden Springs Lavender Farm has been offering lavender to suit a wide variety of needs from cooking to bouquets and more!
+For over a decade Hidden Springs Lavender Farm has been offering lavender to suit a wide variety of needs from cooking to bouquets and more!
 This farm is open all year with the days and hours open to the public varying by season.
 At this time, with lavender in bloom, they are open to the general public on Saturdays and Sundays from 10 am to 4 pm.
 It is FREE to visit but you may want to bring cash to bring the products they make onsite and to feed the alpacas ($1 for feed)!
 You can watch the video of our trip below: